makrai/notes/buechel18-emo-multilang-multitask-naacl.md

       * word graph is constructed based on word similarity + affective info
       * emotion value computed based on the seed words in its cluster
       * outperform the results from Wang+ (2016a)
-* the best system of the IALP 2016 Shared Task on Chinese word emotion induction (Yu+ 2016b) employed a simple feed-forward neural network (FFNN) with one hidden layer in combination with boosting (Du and Zhang, 2016)
+* IALP 2016 Shared Task on Chinese word emotion induction (Yu+ 2016b)
+  * the best system of the employed a simple feed-forward neural network (FFNN) with one hidden layer in combination with boosting (Du and Zhang, 2016)
 * supervised, Li+ (2017) propose ridge regression, again using word embeddings

 ## Sentence-Level and Text-Level Prediction 4